Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     ![Settings custom inventory fields](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/EditConnectionSettings_CustomInventoryFields.png "[Settings custom inventory fields]")

-29. Select the *Handle inventory custom fields* checkbox to import the custom inventory fields from Salesforce and also maintain them in Actindo.
+29. Select the *Handle inventory custom fields* checkbox to import the custom inventory fields from Salesforce Commerce Cloud and also maintain them in Actindo.
-Alternatively, enable the *Apply from default* toggle or leave the checkbox unchecked to ignore any custom inventory fields from Salesforce.
+Alternatively, enable the *Apply from default* toggle or leave the checkbox unchecked to ignore any custom inventory fields from Salesforce Commerce Cloud.

 30. Click the [Save] button.
     All changes have been saved.
 The *Saving successful* pop-up window is displayed.